Trivest

-Overview

 Trivest Partners is a private equity firm based in Coral Gables, Florida.
 Founded in 1981, Trivest focuses exclusively on investments in founder- and family-owned businesses across North America.
 The firm is one of the oldest private equity groups in the southeastern United States.

-Trivest maintains a presence in Charlotte, Chicago, Denver, Los Angeles, New York, and Toronto.
+Trivest maintains a presence in Chicago, Denver, Los Angeles, New York, Toronto, and Charlotte, North Carolina.

 Trivest specializes in partnering with founders through flexible transaction structures and its “Just Say No” program, which seeks to eliminate common pain points founders experience in private equity partnerships.
 The firm is generally industry-agnostic but frequently invests in the business services, consumer, healthcare, value-added distribution, and niche manufacturing sectors.

 Since its founding, Trivest has completed investments in more than 500 companies.
 As of 2025, the firm manages approximately $6 billion in assets under management (AUM) across multiple fund families.

 Investment Platforms

 Trivest currently invests across four primary fund families: